SallySoul/regexc/README.md

 other things, prolog source formatting.
 It is much newer than package-indent, and was also a supervised by Jan Wielmaker.

+  That being said, I have started to investigate what it would take to create a formatting tool.
+Prolog has several use facilities for parsing and serializing code.
+However these utilities quickly drop comments, which means that a formatter that takes uncommented predicates is relativley simple.

 * I had trouble with the optparse module.
 The trouble was not unique to that module, however.
-The issue I faced was the the specification is a very specific kind of structure.
+The issue I faced was the the app specification is a very specific kind of structure.
 Any goals that expected that structure would simply fail if it did not meet match the expectations.
 In this case I think it would be wise to have some goal that can type-check or parse the application structure and give detailed feedback on why it does not meet expections.
 Adding such a goal to SWI Prolog might